The REAL Costa Rica

 Quality

 Rarely do I meet people who really DO need 100% reliable service.
-The ones I do meet don;t really need that service, they are just the A types who want that service quality.
-If you are an A type, you probably won't care much fro CR anyway!
+The ones I do meet don't really need that service, they are just the A types who want that service quality.
+If you are an A type, you probably won't care much for CR anyway!

-To those people, I would say that unless you are willing to spend vast sums of money every month for a high quality connection, Costa Rica is probably not yet ready for you.
-However, as I stated above, it is rare that anyone really need that level of service.
-I own several companies here all of which use the Internet extensively, and I can work nicely with the current system... though it can also be a HUGE annoyance.
+I own several companies here all of which use the Internet extensively, and I can work nicely with the current system... though it can also be an annoyance.

 Availability of higher speed service is spreading.
-DSL is now available in many locations, even at some beach areas.
+DSL is now available in many locations with more very day..
 This was not true a year or two ago.
-Sadly, ICE is running out of lines in the central offices.
+I hear few complaints.

-You will generally find more reliable and more widely offered services in the Central Valley, and your chances of resolving a support issue in San José is far better than in remote locations.
+You will generally find more reliable and more widely offered services in the Central Valley, and your chances of resolving a support issue in San José is far better than in remote locations, but this IS improving all the time.

 For WIFI, wifi or hotspots in Costa Rica - Click here.